Cover art for Everything Lost, Everything Found

 Softcover, 304 pages

-Everything Lost, Everything Found A deeply tender and moving novel about childhood, loss and the power of memory, perfect for readers of The Midnight Watch and The Last Painting of Sara De Vos
+Everything Lost, Everything Found Perfect for readers of The Midnight Watch and The Last Painting of Sara De Vos

 Fast $7.95 flat-rate shipping!